pantheon-systems/documentation/source/content/terminus.md

 Our command line interface, Terminus, provides advanced interaction with Pantheon.
 Terminus enables you to do almost everything in a terminal that you can do in the Dashboard, and much more.

 [Install Terminus](/terminus/install) on Mac OS X or Linux.
+Windows 10 users can install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 For details on legacy versions of Terminus, see [Legacy Terminus Versions](/terminus/get-started/legacy).

 <Enablement title="Command Line Training" link="https://pantheon.io/agencies/learn-pantheon?docs">